Page-bottom layout change on the way. Details here.

 or housing the headquarters of one or more major corporations.
 Mercenaries and private security forces will maintain order.
 The destination of many Intrepid Merchants

 and learning, valued for its impact on society.
 Often focused on entertainment or academics, these tend to be ruled by open and free societies.
 The destination and home of artists, musicians, students, writers, and and other creative folks.
 Tourists are also common, which also means Street Performers

 Technology or infrastructure is lagging.
 Part of the Interstellar culture and trade, but often less advanced than the major powers.
 Except these planets to be impoverished, often new colonies or exploited conquests.
 Between the major powers, the Developing worlds would be caught between political struggles

 Had seen better days

 , and is now waning.
 They may have been over exploited and depleted of primary resources or undergoing a natural calamity.
+To escape their fate, refugees will flee to the stars.
 These planets tend to collect garbage, both physical artifacts and the seedier elements of society

 .
 If anything of worth remains, it's related to the planet's primary export.

 Can support human life, or whatever species the protagonists are.
 Can range from Edens to barely habitable Death Worlds

 .
 In a setting were most planets are dead or uninhabitable (say Real Life